3 Simple Ways to

 OBJECTIVE

-Cheap Chines RC toy cars can be had for about 5 Euros in the local market.
-The brains behind the majority of these cheap RC toys are a pair of very cheap ICs the TX2 and the RX2.
+Cheap Chinese RC toy cars can be had for about 5 Euros in the local market.
+The wireless brains behind the majority of these cheap RC toys is a pair of very cheap ICs the TX2 and the RX2.
 Yup, that's what they are called.
 So this tutorial is focused on the TX2/RX2 based remote controlled toys.
-I bought one a while ago and used the Arduino with an IR sensor to drive it.
-Then I figured why not use the Arduino to drive the radio control mechanism of the car.
-You can see a video of the steps involved and the final operational circuit here:

 WHY?

-I mentioned in my other projects how hard it is for most people in Jordan to afford buying electronic components because of very low income, absurdly high tariffs (mostly to feed rampant government corruption), and arbitrary security procedures.
+I mentioned in my other projects how hard it is for most people in Jordan to afford buying electronic components because of the very low income, absurdly high tariffs (mostly to feed rampant government corruption), and arbitrary security procedures.
 So scavenging parts from cheap gadgets is the way for most young makers I know to sustain their passion for electronic innovation.

 CREDITS